Mobile-Telematics/LoginAuthFramework-iOS/README.md

 For your convenience, these three actions are implemented in our LoginAuth Framework in one line of code as it is.

+## Methods
-## How to use - Create DeviceToken
+### Create DeviceToken

-Just use this method and pass `instanceId` & `instanceKey` in it.
+Each SDK user has to have a `Devicetoken` and be associated with the app users.
+To create `DeviceToken` please use the method below.
+To complete a call, you are required to provide `instanceId` & `instanceKey`.
+If you need an assistance in obtaining the credentails, please refer to the [documentation](https://dev.telematicssdk.com/docs/datahub#user-service-credentials)

      [[LoginAuthCore sharedManager] createDeviceTokenForUserWithInstanceId:@"instanceId"
                                                                instanceKey:@"instanceKey"